Register Guide for JUUL Merchants

 Receipt Printers | Set up a new receipt printer, view all available receipt printers, and toggle receipt printers on or off.

-Every transaction starts by ringing up the items a customer is purchasing.
-After adding items to a transaction, a cashier can change item quantities, remove items, or discard the entire order.
+Every sale starts by ringing up the items a customer is purchasing.
+After adding items to a sale, a cashier can change item quantities, remove items, or discard the entire order.

 - Tap a shortcut, search by item name, SKU, or UPC, or scan an item’s barcode using the supported Zebra DS2208 or DS4608 scanner to add it to the transaction.